suvhotta/designing-data-intensive-applications/c programming/basics.md

 - malloc is a std lib func in c that is used to dynamically assign mem.
 It is a part of stdlib.h
 - Malloc allocates requested size and returns a pointer.
 We need to capture this pointer. `int *arr = malloc(sizeof(int)*max)`
 - Once the memory has been allocated, it needs to be freed before the program closes to avoid any memory leaks, using `free(arr)`function.

+## Structure:
+- These are user defined data types which can contain attributes/elements from other datatypes.
+- First a structure needs to be declared using the struct keyword and in the same all the attributes should be also declared.
+- Then the structure instances can be initialized, values can be passed on to the attributes of the instances.
+- Struct declaration doesn't reserve any space in memory, it just defines the form of the structure.
+- Usually struct type declaration appears at the top of the source code or in a separate header file and is #included in the program where the structure is to be used.
+- The data in structures are stored in contiguous memory locations.
+- While accessing the attributes of a structure through pointers, we can't directly use struct instance.attribute we need to use -> operator.